evotions/KeyboardEmu-for-BBC-Microbit/README.md

 ## Troubleshooting Common Issues

-**"Could not find micro:bit"** usually means either the micro:bit isn't connected, or the USB cable only provides power without data connection.
+**"Could not find BBC micro:bit"** usually means either the micro:bit isn't connected, or the USB cable only provides power without data connection.
 Try a different USB cable or port.
 You can also run `--list-ports` to see what devices are available.

 **Permission denied errors** happen when the script can't access input control.
 On Windows, run as Administrator.
 On macOS, grant Accessibility permissions.
 On Linux, ensure you're in the dialout group.